HERSTMONCEUX SCIENCE MUSEUM - (VIRTUAL) EXHIBITS

 A BRIGHT FUTURE - The sun rises over Lime Park in January of 2017.
 Frost on the Jeep in the foreground is vaporized, causing the roof of the vehicle to steam as the sunshine steaks through the morning mist.

-Herstmonceux Museum is a monument to the early electrical generating age, hence the building is itself a feature.
+Herstmonceux Museum is a monument to the early electrical generating age according to English Heritage and Historic England, hence the building is itself a feature, but because of insurance, staff and other issues we cannot open to the public in the traditional sense, so are considering sharing the treasures by way of a virtual reality experience online.
 This little gem of a wooden building once provided electricity to the whole village of Herstmonceux before 1909, generating enough electricity by 1913 for electric cooking and for the village bakery.
 That in itself is a significant technological achievement for any entrepreneur living in a Sussex backwater, in this case: Charles de Roemer.

-This site is now under threat from a planning application to turn the field connecting the village with the generating building, via underground cables that should rightly be listed as monuments.
+This archaeological infrastructure site is now under threat from a planning application to turn the field connecting the village with the generating building, via underground cables that should rightly be listed as monuments.

-The only reason that certain emplacements are not listed monuments, is that the Trust does not have an income and cannot therefore operate in a managerial manner to qualify for listing.
-Indeed, listing would place financial burdens on the Trustees that would ruin them.
-The present funding system is not designed to protect small units such as ours, which is one reason why we lose so many monuments each year, hence the creation of the Heritage At Risk Register by Historic England.
+The only reason that certain emplacements are not listed monuments, is that the Trust and other management concerns do not have an income and cannot therefore operate in a managerial manner to qualify for listing.
+Indeed, listing would place financial burdens on the Trustees that would be sure to ruin them.
+The present funding system is not designed to protect small units such as that in Lime Park, which is one reason why we lose so many monuments each year, hence the creation of the Heritage At Risk Register by Historic England.

 Instead, the building is on a Monument Protection Programme with archives in London (EH) - that offers some degree of protective status, allied to archives held in Lewes (ESCC).
 Fortunately, most scientists, while protecting their employed positions in a complex political soup, are also seekers of the truth.

 ROBOTICS - A giant robot ant was part constructed at Herstmonceux Museum in the early 1980s.
-The preserved specimen of Bulldog Ant that was used in the making and design of the robot is some 33 years old and still as good as the day when it was flown in from Australia with a Tarantula for company - which it ate.
+The preserved specimen of Bulldog Ant that was used in the making and design of the robot is some 33 years old and still as good as the day when it was flown in from Australia with a Tarantula and Scorpion for company - both of which it ate.

 While most people will be interested in the archaeology of the building as the exhibit, from 1982 onwards a local Sussex inventor produced a remarkable range of machines and other interesting artifacts that demonstrate a wide range of skills and interests to qualify the inventor as a renaissance man, or design genius.
 The Trust have been fortunate to secure these items as exhibits, some of which are detailed below, and please note that we will be adding to this page as more items are unearthed and need a good home.